wehu/npu_backend/README.md

 # npu_backend

-This is a tenserflow backend which is like a gpu backend but all kernels is jit compiled to run on cpu.
+This is a tenserflow backend which is like a gpu backend but all kernels are jit-compiled to run on cpu.

 ## How to enable this backend